Steven J. Hatchell

-Steven J. Hatchell is an American sports administrator who currently serves as the president and CEO of the National Football Foundation (NFF) & College Hall of Fame, Inc., which operates the College Football Hall of Fame in Atlanta.
+Steven J. Hatchell (born 20th century) is an American sports administrator who serves as the president and chief executive officer of the National Football Foundation (NFF) and College Hall of Fame, Inc., which operates the College Football Hall of Fame in Atlanta.

+Early life and education

+Hatchell graduated from University of Colorado Boulder with a journalism degree in 1970, and he was inducted into the CU Athletic Hall of Fame in 2017.

+Career

 Hatchell joined the NFF after serving for six years as the commissioner of the Professional Rodeo Cowboys Association (PRCA).
 Prior to the PRCA, he served as the first commissioner of the Big 12 Conference in Dallas, an entity he helped establish in 1995.
-While with the Big 12, he played a key role in negotiating the television contracts and bowl game formula for the conference.
+While with the Big 12, he played a key role in negotiating the television contracts and bowl-game formula for the conference.
 During his time at the Big 12, he also served as the chairman of the Power of One, a National Collegiate Athletic Association (NCAA) promotional initiative to combine the marketing resources of collegiate sports into a unified force and led the Bowl Alliance as its chairman for six years.

 From 1987 to 1993, Hatchell headed the Orange Bowl as its executive director, landing Federal Express (now FedEx) as its title sponsor.
 He was director of sports information for Colorado State University from 1976 to 1977 before leaving to become an associate commissioner of the Big Eight Conference, where he served from 1977 to 1983.
+While at the Big Eight, he served as interim commissioner between commissioners.
 He left to become the commissioner of the Metropolitan Collegiate Athletic Conference, a post he held from 1983 to 1987.
 After his time at the Orange Bowl in 1993, he began a two-year stint as the commissioner of the Southwest Conference.

 Hatchell has served on several United States Olympic Committee boards and as part of the staff for three Olympic Games.
 He served on the board of Catholic Campus Ministries from 2000 to 2005 and was also information director for the Rocky Mountain Intercollegiate Ski Association (RMISA) and on the board of directors for the Doral Ryder Open in Miami.
 Hatchell chaired the 13th Annual Bishop’s Gala for Catholic Charities of Dallas on January 22, 2011.
-He currently serves on the Development Steering Committee for Special Olympics of Texas.
+He served on the Development Steering Committee for Special Olympics of Texas.